 Spark R&D Surge Pro Review

-Cons: Expensive, might be too stiff for lighter riders, high back catches on heel cup between walk and ride modes
+Cons: Might be too stiff for lighter riders, high back catches on heel cup between walk and ride modes

 Compare to Similar Products